-- 3) The Manufacturer and the independent Institute of his choice should both send the laboratory compliancy test results to the President of the SEMI Commission, together with the request for homologation.
-The only specialized institutes approved by the SEMI are CRITT, Denkendorf and IFTH for clothing (jackets, breeches and under-plastrons) and masks; and CRITT, Sofranel and Visti for blades. - Equipment failing to pass the tests may be modified following SEMI instructions and submitted again for the homologation process. - 4) Equipment needing to be tested in a competition will be given a provisional homologation to be used at a specific competition, agreed with the representative of the Executive Committee and the organizer of the chosen competition at the proposal of the SEMI President. - 5) After successfully passing all tests a sample of each piece of equipment should be sent to the President of the SEMI for analysis and reference; if the results of this analysis are satisfactory the specification of the equipment is given FIE homologation - 6) Every step in the homologation process is documented in conformity with the technical handbooks.
+3) The Manufacturer and the independent Institute of his choice should both send the laboratory compliancy test results to the President of the SEMI Commission, together with the request for homologation.
+The list of specialized institutes approved by the SEMI will be updated regularly and communicated to the Executive Committee.

+- Equipment failing to pass the tests may be modified following SEMI instructions and submitted again for the homologation process. - 4) Equipment needing to be tested in a competition will be given a provisional homologation to be used at a specific competition, agreed with the representative of the Executive Committee and the organizer of the chosen competition at the proposal of the SEMI President. - 5) After successfully passing all tests a sample of each piece of equipment should be sent to the President of the SEMI for analysis and reference; if the results of this analysis are satisfactory the specification of the equipment is given FIE homologation - 6) Every step in the homologation process is documented in conformity with the technical handbooks.
 The person making the request has free access to the documentation.
 Every member of the SEMI Commission must receive the full documentation.
 However, to protect intellectual property these documents are not available to the public at large. - 7) The final homologation is published on the FIE website. - 8) CE certificates and tests are given by specialized institutes.
 The SEMI provides lists of equipment which has received homologation, published on the FIE website and with the appropriate certificates.